 The 16th World Telecommunication/ICT Indicators Symposium (WTIS)

-is taking place in Geneva, Switzerland
+took place in Geneva, Switzerland

 , from 10 to 12 December 2018

 .
 WTIS-18 is organized by the Telecommunication Development Bureau (BDT) of the International Telecommunication Union (ITU).